 - A professional designer measures your mudroom and builds a 3D layout during an in-home consultation so you see exactly how the cabinets, bench, and hooks will fit before committing.

 A mudroom without proper storage is just a hallway with a pile of shoes.
 The coats end up on the banister, the backpacks land on the floor, and the dog leashes disappear.
 Mudroom storage cabinets solve this by giving every item a specific home, keeping the mess contained before it spreads into the rest of the house.
+For a built-in option tailored to your space, explore Creative Closets’ custom garage cabinets.

 Unlike a coat rack or a row of hooks on drywall, cabinets provide closed storage that hides the visual clutter.
 Wet rain jackets dry behind closed doors instead of dripping on display.
 Boots, gloves, hats, and sports equipment go into designated compartments.
 The mudroom looks clean even when it is holding the entire family’s outdoor gear.